When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Sadie

-• Sadie Frost: An English actress, producer, and fashion designer.
+• Sadie Frost: A prominent English actress, producer, and fashion designer.

-• Sadie Tanner Mossell Alexander: The first African-American woman to earn a Ph.D. in the United States.
+• Sadie Tanner Mossell Alexander: A historical icon; she was the first African-American woman to receive a Ph.D. in economics in the United States.

 Is Sadie a British Name?